-If a child soils him/herself in school a professional judgement has to be made whether it is appropriate to change the child in school or request the parent/carer to collect the child for changing.
+If a child soils him/herself in school a professional judgement must be made whether it is appropriate to change the child in school or request the parent/carer to collect the child for changing.
 In either circumstance the child's needs are paramount, and he/she should be comforted and reassured throughout.
 The following guidelines outline our procedures, but we will also seek to make age-appropriate responses:

-- The child will be given the opportunity to change his / her underwear in private and carry out this process themselves. - · School will have a supply of wipes, clean underwear, and spare uniform for this purpose.
-If there is no spare clothing in school, then staff will contact parents / carers to ask them to bring some in. - Parents / Carers of those children who have a medical need who frequently require changing may be asked to ensure that their child always has some spare clean clothing in school. - · If a child is not able to complete this task unaided, school staff will attempt to contact the emergency contact to inform them of the situation. - · If the emergency contact is able to come to school within an appropriate time frame, the child will be accompanied and supported by a staff member until they arrive.
-This avoids any further distress and preserves dignity.
+- · The child will be given the opportunity to change his / her underwear in private and carry out this process themselves. - · School will have a supply of wipes, clean underwear, and spare uniform for this purpose.
+If there is no spare clothing in school, then staff will contact parents / carers to ask them to bring some in.

+Parents / Carers of those children who have a medical need who frequently require changing may be asked to ensure that their child always has some spare clean clothing in school.

+- · If a child is not able to complete this task unaided, school staff will inform parent/carer at hometime. - The member of Staff who has assisted a pupil with intimate care will follow the advice below: